Trusley as a conservation areaPlease click here for a copy of South Derbyshire's 2013 document "Trusley Conservation Area: Character Statement."

 - A conservatory was added to The Old Rectory.

 - A brick carriage shed, described by the Conservation Officer as "of no architectural merit", was converted into an extension at The Old Rectory.
 At the same time all overhead electricity and telephone wires were removed and put underground.
-Telephone and electricity cables in the center of the village remain an eyesore.
+Telephone and electricity cables in the centre of the village remain an eyesore.

 - A tennis court has been added to Trusley Old Hall.